Bonds of Love (1919)

-Pauline Frederick in
+Pauline Frederick in "Bonds of Love"

 THE people in your town are more interested in reading about Susie MacShane's betrothal to the second-assistant mayor than they are in reading about 1,000 people being killed in Zulu.
 Why?
 Because the former is news of local interest.